mimoduo/mimogear/docs/sass/components.md

 ## Search

-The search component contains selectors for the default pug search partial that isn't integrated into any particular search platform.
+The search component contains selectors for the default pug search partial that are initially hooked up to Google CSE.